XKCP/XKCP/README.markdown

     + [`lib/low/KeccakP-1600/`](lib/low/KeccakP-1600/), for Keccak-_p_[1600].
 This is the one used in the six approved FIPS 202 instances.
     + [`lib/low/Xoodoo/`](lib/low/Xoodoo/), for Xoodoo.

-* In addition, one can find the implementation of parallelized permutations.
-There are both implementations based on SIMD instructions and "fallback" implementations relying on a parallelized with a lower degree implementation or on a serial one.
+* In addition, one can find the implementation of parallelized permutations using SIMD instructions.

 In both cases, the hierarchy first selects a permutation (or a permutation and a degree of parallelism) and then a given implementation.
 E.g., one finds in [`lib/low/KeccakP-1600-times4/`](lib/low/KeccakP-1600-times4/) the implementations of 4 parallel instances of Keccak-_p_[1600] and in [`lib/low/KeccakP-1600-times4/AVX2/`](lib/low/KeccakP-1600-times4/AVX2/) a 256-bit SIMD implementation for AVX2.